Better Baker Club

 Jump to Recipe Print Recipe

-Whether you’re making this frosting for the first time or coming back to a favorite, I hope you enjoy the improvements!
+I’ve recently updated the recipe with new details and tips based on feedback from readers, so you’ll have everything you need for perfect results.
+Whether you’re trying this frosting for the first time or coming back to a favorite, I hope you enjoy the improvements!

 Cottage Food-Approved Recipes

-Here are a few of my favorites:
+Here are two of my favorites:

 My Professional Baker's Frosting Recipe